You are here

 Fixed vs Variable Proportion Production Function

 Now that we define proportion and technical coefficients of production, it is time to describe fixed and variable proportion production functions.
-Whether production function is variable or fixed proportion depends on the technical coefficients of production.
+Whether the production function is variable or fixed proportion depends on the technical coefficients of production.
 If technical coefficients of factors are constant, then the production function is fixed or constant proportion production function, otherwise, variable proportion production function.

 Linearly Homogeneous Production Function